RoBizMan/Planegram/TESTING.md

 #### Jest Test Issues

-I've not encountered any issue as far as I am aware of.
+I've not encountered any issues, as far as I am aware.

 ### Python (Unit Testing)